Sam-Commander/Sam-Commander/README.md

 I'm **Sam**, a British programmer, music producer and CS student.

-I like Java, Dungeon Synth, full stack and the American West.
+I like Java, Dungeon Synth, Android Dev and the American West.

-If I can somehow find a job that incorporates all four of these I'll be on my way.
+A day that involves all four is a good day.

 Go to my repos for a mix of uni assignments, personal projects and (soon) collabs.